wmorgan/dcos-docs/1.7/administration/monitoring/view-node-details.md

 **Prerequisites:** [DC/OS and DC/OS CLI][1] are installed

-1. SSH into your master node.
+1. SSH into your node.
+For example, use this CLI command to SSH to your master:

         $ dcos node ssh --leader --master-proxy